nicktodd/ml-deployment-workshop/01_video_transcode_pipeline.md

   * IAMFullAccess - so it can create the necessary policies for the lambdas
   * StepFunctionsFullAccess - to create the Stepfunctions
   * CodeCommitFullAccess - so it can access your source code
-  * LambdaFullAccess - so it can deploy the Lambda functions
+  * AWSLambda_FullAccess - so it can deploy the Lambda functions

 ## 8. Run the CodeBuild Project

-1. Commit and push your changes to Git trigger your build (the build triggers automatically if you used GitHub).
-Check that it behaves as expected.
+1. In your CodeBuild project, click `Run Build`.
+It will take a while to complete, and you can see the logs as the build progresses.

 2. If it works, you will find a new deployment in CloudFormation and if you visit the Step Function service, you will see your new Step functions.